 Of course, the Visa Waiver Programme does not only apply to tourists; it also facilitates travel for many business travellers each year.
 Though this is not the same as working in the USA, it does mean that citizens from VWP member countries can easily travel to the USA for meetings, trade shows, conferences, etc. Thus, in this respect, it is of a significant mutual benefit to make business travel into the USA as easy as possible.

 If you are travelling to the US from the UK, you will most likely be eligible to travel to America without a visa under this Visa Waiver Programme, even after it potentially becomes the Security Travel Partnership.
-The ESTA, Electronic System for Travel Authorisation, is the form of travel authorisation offered to travellers under the programme and would unlikely undergo any major changes as a result of the JOLT Act being implemented.
+The ESTA, Electronic System for Travel Authorisation, is the form of travel authorisation offered to travellers under the programme and would be unlikely to undergo any major changes as a result of the JOLT Act being implemented.

 Travellers should apply for their ESTA in advance to ensure a smooth, pleasant, entry into the USA.
 ESTA authorisation is generally approved within 24 hours of the application being submitted, and most often within minutes.
 Nevertheless, it is still wise to apply as soon as you know you will be travelling.
 This means that, even in the unlikely event that your ESTA application is rejected, you will still have allowed yourself time to apply for the corresponding US visa.